nitesh4146/RL-Sutton-Barto-Notes/README.md

 - Reward: The reward signal is the primary basis for altering the policy
 - Value function: The value of a state is the total amount of reward an agent can expect to accumulate over the future, starting from that state.
 - Reward vs Value: Rewards are in a sense primary, whereas values, as predictions of rewards, are secondary.
+- Model: Model is agent's representation of the environment
+  - Transitions: Predicts the next state
+  - Rewards: Predicts the next (immediate) reward
 - History: The history is a sequence of observation, actions, rewards

 ![rl-problem](./images/agent-env-model.png)